Mobile Banking Trends 2020: Streamlined KYC and Digital Account Opening

 - Better security and lower risks of identity theft/forgery

 Here’s how a biometrics-powered digital onboarding process can look:

 4. Use the Customers’ Multiple Digital Identities for Faster KYC

 Rather than asking the customer to provide sensitive personal information over and over again, request access to their credentials from trusted-third parties.
 Governments worldwide are actively investing in national Digital ID and Mobile ID systems that could be leveraged for KYC.

 In the Nordic region, banks, in particular, were the major catalysts for growing usage and acceptance of federated e-IDs.
-Today, over in Sweden, Norway, Finland, and Denmark hold a digital identity that they also use for banking services.
+Today, over 70% of citizens in Sweden, Norway, Finland, and Denmark hold a digital identity that they also use for banking services.

-Another perfectly sums up all the benefits banks managed to achieve with increased usage of digital identities and digital security mechanisms:
+Another report from Signicat perfectly sums up all the benefits banks managed to achieve with increased usage of digital identities and digital security mechanisms: